xapax/security/loot.md

 ## Dumping password on windows

 This most likely requires administrative rights, that's why the chapter is found here and not in priv-esc.
+Once you have a hash you can move on tto the Password Cracking-chapter where we discuss different techniques of cracking hashes.

 Windows stores passwords in SAM - Security Account Manager.
 Passwords are stored differently depending on the operating system.
 Up until (and including) Windows 2003 stored the passwords in LAN Manager (LM) and NT LAN Manager (NTLM).
 LM is incredibly insecure.From windows vista and on the system does not use LM, only NTLM.
 So it is a bit more secure.